sedulous-mortal/CastlesAndAnglers/README.md

     - the market

 ## The Stack I'm Using and Why
-    I started this project out on Python 3 in hopes that it would be good at parsing data efficiently and potentially including AI/ML in my NPC dialog down the road.
+    I started this project out on Python 3 in hopes that it would be good for including AI/ML/NLP in my NPC dialog down the road.